banner search whats new site index home

 This design is easily identified by its eight-sided exterior walls.
 Other features include low-pitched hipped roof, wide eave overhangs, eave brackets, and raised basements.
 Most are two-story structures (some three-story).
 Windows are of equal size and placement.
 Most Octagons have a verandah or porch encircling the house.
 About half have an octagonal cupola, belvedere, or roof deck.
 Cupolas were built to provide all rooms with light and ventilation.

 Built mostly in New York (particularly the Hudson Valley), Massachusetts, and the U.S. Midwest, the design was considered rare, but at least a thousand or so were originally built.
-Only a few Octagon structures still exist.
+The inventory of extant Octagon Houses continues to dwindle.